We think Investment Road Maps are the way to go.

 The Problems of No Plans

-We even see large companies not taking the time to evaluate the process and create a Road Map until they’re way into it and it often comes back to haunt them.
+We even see large companies not taking the time to evaluate the process and create an Investment Road Map until they’re way into it and it often comes back to haunt them.
 Are you just selling land?
 Or land and a build?
 How do people buy from you?
 Are you selling interest in a resort through a unit or shares?
-How about management?
-How about reselling?
+What about management?
+Or reselling?
 How about security for both parties?

-What happens without a Road Map is any changes you make along the way will cost you, in time and money.
+What happens without an Investment Road Map is any changes you make along the way will cost you, in time and money.